Derivation of the Net Exposure Factor

 Further, in terms of the “effective focal length”, the focal length at very close range behaves “as if” it were increased by an amount equivalent to the lens extension.
 That is,

 For example, at 1:1 magnification a lens with a focal length of 150 mm behaves “as if” it has an actual focal length of 300 mm, since the lens must be extended by 150 mm to create a 100% magnification.
 Thus, since light must travel twice the distance to reach the film plane compared to infinity focus at 150 mm, the Inverse Square Law dictates that the light intensity per unit area exposing the film is reduced by ¼, or two stops of light.

 By the Inverse Square Law,

 The Inverse Square Law becomes:

-By definition, at 1:1 magnification the exposure at the film plane is reduced by ¼.
-The relationship becomes:
+By definition, at 1:1 magnification the exposure density (light intensity per unit area) at the film plane is reduced by ¼.
+The relationship then becomes:

 Thus, at 1:1 the diameter of the image circle doubles.